Janneman84/iosMathText/README.md

 So first preparse, then parse, then set to `iosMathTextView`/`iosMathTextLabel`.

 ## Limitations
-- You probably want to keep `iosMathTextView.isEditable` false.
+You probably want to keep `iosMathTextView.isEditable` false.
+This package is meant for showing equations, not editing them.
+If you select text with an equation and copy/paste it you will see the LaTeX code in place of the equation.
-- `minimumFontScale` of `iosTextLabel` is best left to 1.0 for now.

-These limitations may be addressed in future releases.

 ## Future
 I'll keep working on performance improvements, api updates, extra compatibility and new features.
 Let me know what you would like to see next.